Bachelor of Medicine, Bachelor of Surgery: China

 In China, medical undergraduates are awarded a Bachelor of Medicine (MB, also BMed, and BM) in Clinical Medicine for a course of study lasting five years for native Chinese students and six years for international/foreign students, including internship.
 International students may take the program in English or Chinese.
 Some medical schools also award MBBS degrees, but only for the international students.
 In total, 247 universities are authorized to award medical degrees.
 All 247 universities are recognized by most of the medical councils around the world and by ECFMG.
 By August 2022, 136 universities have passed the process of Accreditation of Medical Education from the Ministry of Education of China.
 The universities awarding MB and MBBS degrees are at the list of medical schools in China.

 Egypt

 All Egyptian medical schools, public and private, award an MB BCh as the basic medical degree after completion of five academic and clinical study years followed by two years of obligatory clinical rotations (the MB BCh is issued only after the completion of the clinical rotations) with total of seven years both academic, clinical study and clinical rotations.

-France

-French students get permitted access to medical studies when succeeding the competitive examination occurring at the end of their first year of studies.
-They spend their second and third year at their medical school where they learn physiology, semiology and the basics of medical examination.
-From their fourth year, they begin their rotations in teaching hospitals where they assist junior and senior physicians and learn their art.
-At the end of their sixth year, they undertake a competitive examination to match with their medical specialty and city of practice.
-Students are then full-time physicians practising under supervision and will be called "doctors" only when graduating at the end of their residency.